pippinbarr/v-r-5/process/to-do.md

 - ~~Mowing (look out for grass and/or terrain inside every space and on every sculpture )~~
 - ~~"Tripping hazards" (making sure you can get into each room and onto each dias etc.)~~
   - ~~Consider upping the step height a bit on the player controller?~~

-- Click to play for WebGL cursor grab?

 ### Technical